XoopsDocs/extcal-tutorial/en/book/1install.md

 3. Open your website administration page and go to 'modules'<br> <br>

 4. Install the module by clicking the install link.
 A confirmation page should give you a link back to 'module administration page'

+After installation you can rename the module to something else, e.g. Events.